pgRouting/pgrouting/pre-dev/en/_sources/src/max_flow/doc/pgr_maxFlowPushRelabel.txt

    INSTRUCTIONS
    - if section consists of only one value then use this file as index.rst
-   - change [...] (including the square braquets) to appropiate values
+   - change [...] (including the square braquets) to appropriate values
    - one file / function,  may signatures of the same function go in the same file

 .. _pgr_maxFlowPushRelabel: